Sequatchie County Schools Homebound Guidelines

 Homebound services are available to students who are pregnant following the birth of the child and in cases where the physician determines that school attendance would present a health risk to the student prior to delivery.
 Six weeks of homebound services are provided post-partum.

 In order to evaluate the need for homebound instruction, the parent/guardian of the student is requested to grant the Sequatchie County School System written permission to consult with the physician, psychiatrist, or licensed clinical psychologist.
-The exchange of information is essential in determining the initial eligibility of the student in receiving homebound services.
+The exchange of information is essential in determining the initial eligibility of the student for receiving homebound services.
 The homebound referral packet contains a statement from a parent to sign, granting the Sequatchie County School System permission to consult with the appropriate medical professional.

 Hours of Homebound Instruction